saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 ### <a name="hdbrepo"></a> Granting Rights to the Development User's Project

 One more step in readying the development user's HANA environment is to grant access to HACKT28's development repo to the _SYS_REPO user.
 This is a technical owner which owns all of the objects in the repository.
 When our development user designs Calculation Views they need to be activated in order to be used as run-time repository objects.
-In other words, if you don't do this particular task then when you activate your Calculation Views you will get an error.
+Therefore if you don't do this particular task then when you try to activate your Calculation Views you will get an error.
 If you want more info on this topic go to help.sap.com and search on "_sys_repo authorization".

-*
+* You need to first add a system connection for the HACKT28 user.
+Right click on the existing SYSTEM user's connection and choose "Add System with Different User".

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbdevusr1.jpg">